Letter from the Director

 will read from his new novel The Happiest People in the World.
 Other

 visitors include critic and poet Stephen Burt, and fiction writers Amina Gautier and Kyle Minor.

 In just three years, we've established ourselves as an innovative, progressive environment where writers from all over the world come to do their apprenticeship.
 Our students are actively publishing in literary journals as diverse as the Cincinnati Review, Paris Review Daily and Quarter After Eight; in major magazines like GQ; in cultural arts outlets like the Los Angeles Review of Books; and in daily newspapers like The Charlotte Observer and The New York Times.
 Students in our young program have published seven books, including Nathan Deuel's essay collection Friday Was the Bomb (Dzanc Books), a title you may have heard featured on NPR.

 In the past year, the Lectores series has hosted fiction writers Robert Olen Butler, Denis Johnson, Susan Minot, Rick Moody, Benjamin Percy, Francine Prose and George Saunders; poets Nick Flynn, Barbara Hamby, David Kirby and Carmen Giménez Smith; nonfiction writers Nathan Deuel and Leslie Jamison; writer/actor/director Miranda July; songwriter-novelists Joe Pernice and Wesley Stace; and independent filmmaker Hal Hartley.
 You can

 see a few highlights from our previous residencies in the videos

 section of our website, complete with clips from readings by a few of our guest

-program, check out our active UTMFACW Facebook group.
+program, check out our active UTMFACW Facebook page.
 You can also request more information or apply now.

 please feel free to drop me a line at the email below.
 I'm happy to answer